pelican-eggs/games-steamcmd/v_rising/v_rising_vanilla/README.md

 ### Egg Capabilities

 - Currently runs the Windows build of the server via Wine.
-This egg will be updated when a proper, native Linux server binary is released.
+This egg will be updated once a proper, native Linux server binary is released.
 - Configurable to automatically check for server updates on start via SteamCMD.
 Forcing validation is also configurable.
-- All `ServerHostSettings.json` settings can be automatically configured via Startup variables.
+- All [formally recognized](https://github.com/StunlockStudios/vrising-dedicated-server-instructions/blob/master/1.0.x/INSTRUCTIONS.md#server-host-settings) `ServerHostSettings.json` settings can be automatically configured via Startup variables.
   - This includes: Server name, game settings preset, password, max players, auto save settings, and more...
+  - This does not include some obscure settings (ie. Enable API, Disable Save File Compression, etc.), but these can still be modified with a custom `ServerHostSettings.json` file created in `~/save-data/Settings/`.
 - RCON ready (\*requires extra port – see [Server Ports](#server-ports)).
 See the RCON section under [Manual Configuration Topics](#manual-configuration-topics) for more info.

 ___